 A robust cybersecurity culture that promotes risk awareness and mitigation is vital for companies of all sizes.
-In 2021, the average cost of a data breach is $4.24 million.
+As of 2023, the average cost of a data breach has doubled to $9.44 million since 2021 reports.
 But your people don’t have to be weak links in your organization.
 Invest time and resources to equip them with security awareness and compliance training, which helps them reduce the margin for human error and better safeguard your company.
 Let’s explore some of the ways that you can enhance your organization’s cybersecurity culture.

 1. Establish Cybersecurity Policies and Procedures